siddharthdangwal/siddharthdangwal.github.io/_pages/about.md

 News
 ======
+1. "EFT-VQA" gets accepted to ISCA 2025
+1. "Interleaved Logical Qubits in Atom Arrays" gets accepted to HPCA 2025
+1. CLAPTON gets accepted to ASPLOS 2025
+1. COMPASS gets accepted to ICRC 2024
-1. Our paper VarSaw gets accepted at ASPLOS 2024.
+1. VarSaw gets accepted to ASPLOS 2024.
 1. Selected as an intern in the quantum group at IBM Research for summer, 2023.
 1. Our paper, Qcontext, gets accepted at ISCAS 2023.